moonwell-fi/moonwell.js/README.md

 # Docs

-You can find typedoc docs deployed at
+You can find the latest typedoc docs deployed at https://moonwell-fi.github.io/moonwell.js/modules.html which holds an overview of the library and examples for usage.